aurickk/OpSec/README.md

 ### Translation Exploit Protection

-Servers can send specially crafted text (in books, signs, , anvils, etc) containing translation keys like `key.attack` or `key.hide_icons` to probe which keys you have bound or mod UI elements your client can resolve.
+Servers can send translatable text in signs and anvils containing keys like `key.attack` or `key.hide_icons` to probe which keys you have bound or mod UI elements your client can resolve.
 This can reveal the client's installed mods.

 https://wurst.wiki/sign_translation_vulnerability